TurboGrafx-16: Legacy

-In 1994, NEC released a new console, the Japanese-exclusive PC-FX, a 32-bit system with a tower-like designs.
+In 1994, NEC released a new console, the Japanese-exclusive PC-FX, a 32-bit system with a tower-like design.
 It was a commercial failure, leading NEC to abandon the video game industry.

 Emulation programs for the TurboGrafx-16 exist for several modern and retro operating systems and architectures.
 Popular and regularly updated programs include Mednafen and BizHawk.

 In 2006, a number of TurboGrafx-16 (TurboChip/HuCARD), TurboGrafx-CD (CD-ROM²) and Turbo Duo (Super CD-ROM²) games were released on Nintendo's Virtual Console download service for the Wii, and later the Wii U, and Nintendo 3DS, including several that were originally never released outside Japan.
 In 2011, ten TurboGrafx-16 games were released on the PlayStation Network for play on the PlayStation 3 and PlayStation Portable in the North American region.

 In 2010, Hudson released an iPhone application entitled "TurboGrafx-16 GameBox" which allowed users to buy and play a number of select Turbo Grafx games via in-app purchases.

-The 2012 JRPG Hyperdimension Neptunia Victory features a character known as Peashy, that pays homage to the console.
+The 2012 JRPG Hyperdimension Neptunia Victory features a character, known as Peashy, that pays homage to the console.

-In 2016, rapper Kanye West's 8th solo album was initially announced to be titled "Turbo Grafx 16".
+In 2016, rapper Kanye West's eighth solo album was initially announced to be titled Turbo Grafx 16.
 The album, however, was eventually scrapped.

 In 2019, Konami announced at E3 2019 and at Tokyo Game Show 2019 the TurboGrafx-16 Mini, a dedicated console featuring many built-in games.
-On March 6, 2020, Konami announced that the TurboGrafx-16 Mini and its peripheral accessories will be delayed indefinitely from its previous March 19, 2020, launch date due to the COVID-19 pandemic disrupting supply chains in China.
+On March 6, 2020, Konami announced that the TurboGrafx-16 Mini and its peripheral accessories would be delayed indefinitely from its previous March 19, 2020 launch date due to the COVID-19 pandemic disrupting supply chains in China.
 It was released in North America on May 22, 2020, and released in Europe on June 5, 2020.